 Every year many companies including Master of Code publish their predictions for major industry trends like we did this year for the eCommerce industry.
 However, since these predictions cover the entire industry, there are bound to be deviations and exceptions between categories and genres.
-For instance, a few of the major eCommerce trends for 2021 do not apply to the luxury goods market.
+For instance, a few of the major post-COVID eCommerce trends for 2021 do not apply to the luxury goods market.

-These AI chatbots use natural speech to understand what the customer liked and disliked about their shopping experience with the store as well as how it can be improved.
+These AI chatbots in eCommerce use natural speech to understand what the customer liked and disliked about their shopping experience with the store as well as how it can be improved.
 Chatbots do a better job than conventional surveys and forms at getting this feedback because of three main reasons:

 - feedback chatbots are deployed on messaging platforms and thus “chatting” for a few seconds isn’t an inconvenience